Cafe Disco: Plot

 When the rest of the office is told of Phyllis' injury, they take this as confirmation that the Cafe Disco is a bad idea and reprimand Michael for what happened to Phyllis.
 Disappointed and angry, Michael instructs Erin to close up the Cafe Disco.
-Kelly Kapoor (Mindy Kaling) comes down with her and the two start dancing after Erin turns on the stereo.
+Kelly Kapoor comes down with her and the two start dancing after Erin turns on the stereo.
 This catches the eye of two male employees from Vance Refrigeration, and soon Cafe Disco is full of both Dunder Mifflin employees and non-employees, much to Michael's delight.
-Oscar Martinez (Oscar Nunez) is mildly baffled that Erin actually invited one of her friends to come, as opposed to being ashamed of the office.
-Kelly and Andy Bernard (Ed Helms) get into a competitive dance-off with each other, and Kevin makes out in the corner with his girlfriend Lynne (Lisa K. Wyatt).
+Oscar Martinez is mildly baffled that Erin actually invited one of her friends to come, as opposed to being ashamed of the office.
+Kelly and Andy Bernard get into a competitive dance-off with each other, and Kevin makes out in the corner with his girlfriend Lynne.

-Meanwhile, Jim Halpert (John Krasinski) and Pam Beesly (Jenna Fischer) have decided to avoid the expense and stress of a wedding and elope to a simple courthouse ceremony in Youngstown, Ohio without letting their co-workers know.
+Meanwhile, Jim Halpert and Pam Beesly have decided to avoid the expense and stress of a wedding and elope to a simple courthouse ceremony in Youngstown, Ohio without letting their co-workers know.
 Pam comes to work with a wedding dress and Jim picks up flowers in the office parking lot.
 As they are leaving, they decide to stop in at Cafe Disco, and end up having a lot of fun, making them decide they really want an actual wedding ceremony after all.
 Phyllis eventually recovers and dances with Bob in the Cafe Disco.
-Michael tries to encourage Angela Martin (Angela Kinsey) to dance, but she refuses because she does not like "the general spirit of music."
+Michael tries to encourage Angela Martin to dance, but she refuses because she does not like "the general spirit of music."
 When Angela starts softly shaking her foot to the beat, however, Michael is extremely satisfied with the small victory.
 At the end of the episode, an extremely nervous Andy gets his ear pierced by Kelly with a pin in the bathroom.